souvik03-136/PatchPilot/frontend/README.md

 ### Frontend Brief: PATCHPILOT AI Dashboard

 #### Overview
-The CodeSentinel AI frontend is a Streamlit-based dashboard that provides real-time monitoring and management of code quality and security analysis.
+The PatchPilot AI frontend is a Streamlit-based dashboard that provides real-time monitoring and management of code quality and security analysis.
 It connects to a backend API to fetch data, perform analyses, and manage system configurations.
 The interface features a modern, responsive design with custom styling and intuitive navigation.

 #### Key Features
 1. **Dashboard**: System metrics, agent status, and repository overview